 Description:

 This is the end of the processing step, giving you complete control.
-A workflow instance can have many execution end/stop points.
-For larger workflows with many endpoints, all paths can be joined to the stop step to show which end path the workflow processed.
+A workflow instance can have multiple execution end/stop points.
+For larger workflows with many endpoints, all paths can be joined to the stop step to indicate which end path the workflow processed.
 The stop will also ensure that sub-workflow processes are stopped when the parent workflow is completed.
+Note: This step does not have any outgoing connections, and the FlowWright engine services do not execute any process step beyond the Stop step.

 Inputs